r5valkyrie/docs/docs/mrvn-radiant.md

 These brushes are invisible in normal gameplay and influence which entities can pass or cannot pass through them.

-In common use,Player Clip Brushes, which define areas that the player cannot access, got shortened to "Clipbrushes", hence the name.
+In common use, Player Clip Brushes, which define areas that the player cannot access / physically pass through, got shortened to "Clipbrushes", hence the name.

 Clipbrushes are also used to smoothen map navigation, such as overlapping smooth ramps over stair steps.

+Creature clipbrushes are also known as "Monsterclips", which is where former high-profile Respawn developer Jason McCord's name comes from.

 # Chapter 3: Materials